Is it Normal to Hate Your Life?

 If you feel that you may be struggling with mental illness, know that you are not alone in this difficult situation.
 In fact, as of 2020, nearly one in five U.S. adults will be diagnosed with one of these conditions at some point in their lives.

-Amongst these individuals, the most commonly diagnosed of these illnesses within the nation are major depressive disorder, anxiety disorders, and bipolar disorder.
+Amongst these individuals, the most commonly diagnosed of these illnesses within the nation are major depressive disorder, anxiety disorder, and bipolar disorder.
+An effective mental health rehab setting can assist when any of these conditions become too heavy a burden.

 Signs of Major Depressive Disorder